Yuhao018/Making-Journal/index.md

 # Making Journal for DES240

-*Write a short introduction about yourself and this course here.
-What are you hoping to learn and achieve?
-What's your background as a designer?
-What are your interests as a designer?*
+*My name is Yuhao.
+I come from China.
+I am interested in combining traditional cultural elements with contemporary design and technology.
+In DES240, I hope to learn how data can be used as a creative material to produce meaningful.
+Through this course, I hope to develop both my technical skills and my critical thinking as a designer.*

 ---